YuhanSih/Oscar-Winner-Prediction/README.md

 This folder contains the data for the prediction of Oscar winners.
 The data is not complete yet and will be updated later.

-The `oscar_data.csv` was created by Raphael Fontes and David Lu which can be found on GitHub here: https://github.com/DLu/oscar_data/blob/main/oscars.csv.
+The `oscar_data.csv` was created by Raphael Fontes and David Lu which can be found on [GitHub here](https://github.com/DLu/oscar_data/blob/main/oscars.csv).
 This dataset includes information about Oscar nominees and winners from the 1st to the 95th Academy Awards.
 Here is the list of the variables and a brief description:

 | Header       | Description                              | Data Type |